The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level

-We will fix a framing object and define Rapoport-Zink (RZ) spaces, see \S \ref{sec:RZ-def} for details.
-Let $(\bX,\iota_{\bX},\lambda_{\bX})$ be a fixed supersingular unitary $O_{F_0}$-module of rank $n$ and type $h$ with signature $(n-1,1)$ (Definition \ref{def:basic-triple}).
-Here, supersingular means that the relative isocrystal has all relative slopes $1/2$.
+We will fix a framing object and define Rapoport--Zink (RZ) spaces, see \S \ref{sec:RZ-def} for details.
+Let $(\bX,\iota_{\bX},\lambda_{\bX})$ be a fixed supersingular hermitian $O_{F_0}$-module of rank $n$ and type $h$ with signature $(n-1,1)$ (Definition \ref{def:basic-triple}).
+Here, ``supersingular'' means that the relative isocrystal has all relative slopes $1/2$.
 To this framing object we associate a hermitian space $\bV$ of dimension $n$ over $F$ (see \S \ref{sec:framing}).
+The hermitian space $\bV$ carries a $\sigma$-linear morphism $\mathrm{F}$ and a $\sigma^{-1}$-linear morphism $\mathrm{V}$, both of which come from the relative Dieudonn\'e theory.
+The action of $\iota_{\bX}(\pi)$ on $\bX$ induces an action $\Pi:\bV\to \bV$.
 Let $\ep=\ep(\bV):=-\mathrm{Hasse}(\bV)$ denote the negative of its Hasse invariant.